Phone Down (Stefflon Don and Lil Baby song)

 "Phone Down" is a song by British rapper Stefflon Don and American rapper Lil Baby.
 Following its premiere as BBC Radio 1 DJ Annie Mac's Hottest Record in the World on June 19, 2019, the song was released as a single through 54 London, peaking at number 68 on the UK chart.
-The song was written by the artists and Fred, who produced the song with Sam Tsang.
+The song was written by the artists and Fred Again, who produced the song with Sam Tsang.